LLM Provider Pricing in 2026: What It Actually Costs Per Task

 Move non-latency-sensitive work to batch APIs.
 Content moderation, data enrichment, document processing, and evaluation runs can all use batch endpoints at 50% off.
 The 24-hour SLA is fine for offline work.

-Negotiate pricing when you cross $5K/month.
+Negotiate when you cross $5K/month.
 Every major provider offers volume discounts.
 Get quotes from multiple providers and use them as leverage.
 A 20% discount on a $10K/month bill saves $24K annually.